 Helping Your Teen with Their First Job Interview

-Teens need to know that they can never assume that getting an interview is the same as getting the job.
+Teens need to know they can never assume that getting an interview is the same as getting the job.
 They need to prepare for the interview with as much concentration and attention as they would for an important exam.
-Here is some advice that parents may want to pass on to their teenagers before they go on that first interview.
+Here is some advice parents may want to pass on to their teenagers before they go on that first interview.

 How to Make a Good Impression

 This is your opportunity to make a good impression on the manager or Human Resources person who could be deciding your future career!
 After the initial excitement wears off, you may suddenly begin to panic.
 Since you are new at this, you may not have had a lot of experience with interviewing.
 How are you going to stand out from the other applicants?
 What do you need to do in order to make a positive first impression?

 When you are going on a job interview, good grooming is essential.
 This means you should shower, brush your teeth, have your hair brushed in a conservative hairstyle and clean your fingernails.
 If you really want the job, a job interview is not the time to sport unusual hair colors or a faddish hairdo.
 Use deodorant, but little or no perfume or aftershave.
 You don't want the interviewer wishing he or she could open his office windows!